ZeLarpMaster/ZeCogs/README.md

-# RedCogs
+# ZeCogs
-My personal [RedBot](https://github.com/Twentysix26/Red-DiscordBot) cogs for https://cogs.red
+My cogs repository for [Red-DiscordBot](https://github.com/Twentysix26/Red-DiscordBot)

+Meant to be used with Red's downloader by adding it with:
+`[p]cog repo add ZeCogs https://github.com/ZeLarpMaster/ZeCogs`